pypi/warehouse/docs/user/trusted-publishers/index.md

 "Trusted publishing" is our term for using the [OpenID Connect (OIDC)](https://openid.net/connect/) standard to exchange short-lived identity tokens between a trusted third-party service and PyPI.
-This method can be used in automated environments and eliminates the need to use username/password combinations or manually generated API tokens to authenticate with PyPI when publishing.
+This method can be used in automated environments and eliminates the need to use manually generated API tokens to authenticate with PyPI when publishing.

 For a quickstart, see: